 With dealerships, there’re often bargains to be had, and as mentioned, it’s worth asking what they can do for you.

-If you’re buying on car finance, make sure you compare the total cost of borrowing (including interest and any charges) over the term of the agreement.
+If you’re buying on car finance, make sure you compare the total cost of borrowing (including interest and any charges) over the agreement term.

 If you’re planning on selling your current car, it might be a good idea to part-exchange it, dropping the cost of your new car or lowering a deposit if you’re thinking of taking out finance.